moderndatacompany/dataos.info/docs/resources/stacks/bento/index.md

 ## Bloblang Guide

 Tired of cumbersome data wrangling?
 Bloblang, the native mapping language of Bento, provides a streamlined solution for data transformation.
 With its expressive and powerful syntax, Bloblang simplifies the process of transforming data without the need for complex scripts or convoluted pipelines.
-Discover the capabilities of Bloblang in the fodllowing tutorial:
+Discover the capabilities of Bloblang in the following tutorial:
 [Bloblang](/resources/stacks/bento/bloblang/walkthrough/)

 <!-- (/resources/stacks/bento/bloblang/) it going to (/resources/stacks/bento/bloblang/bloblang_core_features/)-->